Kurrawong/prez-stack-ansible-iso/README.md

 # QLD Gov Dept Resources Ansible Prez Stack

-An Ansible playbook and roles to manage cloud VMs running the Prez Stack.
+An Ansible playbook and roles to manage Debian cloud VMs running the Prez Stack.

 The Prez Stack consists of the following: